 This study analyzed the effect of Debt Equity Ratio, Current Ratio, Total Assets Turnover, and Company Age on Profitability in the Telecommunications Industry.
-The research gap in this study includes several aspects.
-First, more comprehensive research needs to be conducted on the impact of solvency, liquidity, activity, and company age ratios on profitability in the telecommunications subsector listed on the Indonesia Stock Exchange (IDX).
+The research gap in 14 his study includes several aspects.
+First, there needs to be more comprehensive research on the impact of solvency, liquidity, activity, and company age ratios on profitability in the telecommunications subsector listed on the Indonesia Stock Exchange (IDX).
 Second, only some studies are conducted on the IDX, especially in the telecommunications sector, although there are many studies on variables that affect company profitability in general.